JAQuent/Questionnaire-Presenter/README.md

 Here is what the most important columns that are unique to this application mean:

 - *ppid* = The participant ID.
 - *trailType* = Question type used in this trial.
 - *question* = The question that was used in this trial.
 - *value* = The response given by the participant.
 Please look above for the different value types.

 Note due to UXF’s API “,” in responses & input are converted into “\_”.

-For the most part the way to analyse the response should be fairly obvious.
+For the most part, the way to analyse the response should be fairly obvious.
 The only tricky bit might be to analyse radio & checkmark questions.
-Here is a short demonstration to do this:
+Here is short a demonstration to do this:

 ``` r
 # How to analyse the response to a radio question